Skip to main content

 Additional information

 This work is part of Gov. Gretchen Whitmer’s Rebuilding Michigan program to rebuild the state highways and bridges that are critical to the state's economy and carry the most traffic.
 The investment strategy is aimed at fixes that result in longer useful lives and improves the condition of the state's infrastructure.
-View the Rebuilding Michigan project profile for I-475 north segment Genesee County.
+View the Rebuilding Michigan project profile for I-475 Genesee County.